 “What are you doing here?” he asked.

 “Waiting to talk to you. “ Jacko said quietly mindful of people listening in.
-Like the bustling woman in the loud print dress who seemed to be wiping the same table for the past ten minutes.
+Like the bustling woman in the loud print dress who seemed to have been wiping the same table for the past ten minutes.

 Roman gave him a searching look before he turned and began striding away.